Kimoy777/adamcaudill.github.io/source/_posts/2012-10-07-upek-windows-password-decryption.markdown

 ###AES-56

-On the AuthenTec's website they mention using 56-bit AES (due to the old export restrictions) - this confused me for quite some time, not only does AES not support 56-bit (or anything else less that 128 bits), from looking at the algorithm trying to make it support a key size that isn't a multiple of 32 bits would be quite challenging.
+On the AuthenTec's website they mention using 56-bit AES (due to the old export restrictions) - this confused me for quite some time, not only does AES not support 56-bit (or anything else less than 128 bits), from looking at the algorithm trying to make it support a key size that isn't a multiple of 32 bits would be quite challenging.
 So how did they do it?
 They cheated.

 They are actually using AES-256, and padding both the 56-bit key and IV with nulls.
 In other words, they are taking a very strong crypto and stripping it of its value.